borntofrappe/game-development/Games/Picross/README.md

 end
 ```

-The tables are populated in `Level:buildGrid`, considering the value of the cells and the concept that the hint should describe the number of contiguous `o`s in the respective row or column.
+The tables are populated in `Level:buildGrid`, considering the value of the cells and the concept that the hints should describe the number of contiguous `o`s in the respective row or column.

 Taking for instance the logic applied to the hints' columns.